 If you’re not happy with how your plants look, experiment with how much light they get.
 Leave the light on for a longer period of time, or change to alight with a red light spectrum or one labeled for plant growth.

 Also, don’t forget to check the type of plant you have against the chart above to see if you’re hitting your plant’s light needs.

 A Word About CO2

 Just like outdoor plants, your aquarium plants take in carbon dioxide and produce oxygen as part of photosynthesis.
-They take the 2 oxygen that are part of carbon dioxide and release them back out, while keeping the carbon for themselves.
+They take the 2 oxygen that is part of carbon dioxide and releases them back out while keeping the carbon for themselves.